Profile: Scott McCloud

 McCloud’s publications show this double-barreled approach.
 His comic theory book ‘Understanding Comics – The Invisible Art’ (1993) is a seminal work that we can’t recommend enough.
 It’s an incredibly inspiring read that helps you understand why comics is a unique visual language as well as a true art form in its own right.

 In the interview, McCloud also discusses his most recent graphic novel, ‘The Sculptor‘, which came out in 2015.
 It tells the story about a sculptor whom Death gives 200 days to live in exchange for the power to sculpt anything he can imagine.
 Like his non fiction work, The Sculptor is a story that works on many levels.

-This interview was recorded in the legendary Amsterdam comic book store, Lambiek.
+This interview was recorded in the former location of the oldest comic book store in Amsterdam, Lambiek.

 Interview: MIchael Minneboo; Director: Geert van de Wetering; Commissioning editor: Remco Vlaanderen.